-I was 13 and although I couldn’t imagine ever getting over Chuck, life went on and I survived.
-If I would have known then that life comes with varying heartaches, of many shapes and sizes…well, maybe it’s better that I didn’t know.
+Although I couldn’t imagine ever getting over Chuck, life went on and I survived.
+If I would have known then that life comes with varying kinds of heartaches, and of many shapes and sizes, well, maybe it’s better that I didn’t know.

 I’ve weathered many storms in my time, none of which I would have chosen.
-I’ve gained much wisdom and insight because of those things…still none of which I would have chosen, but one of the latest broken hearts that I am dealing with is my son’s first broken heart.
-The matter gets a bit more complicated because the girl is my daughter’s best friend, so she is like a daughter to me, a close friend of the family.
-Another complication is the timing of it all, and her reason for breaking it off.
+I’ve gained much wisdom and insight because of those things, and I’m sure you have too, but one of the latest broken hearts that I am dealing with is my son’s first broken heart.
+The matter gets a bit more complicated because the girl is my daughter’s best friend, so this girl is like a daughter to me, a close friend of our family.
+Another complication is the timing of it all, which is a tale best left for a future date.

-Complications too, are a part of life.
-As I wade through this newest stream of thoughts and emotions, I will remember first and foremost that this too shall pass, Life goes on and we will adapt.
+Complications are a part of life too, because life can get messy.
+As I wade through this newest stream of thoughts and emotions, I will remember first and foremost that this too shall pass.

-But this mother hurts for my son’s first broken heart.
+But this mother hurts for my son’s first broken heart is hard.